 Caregivers of those living with Alzheimer’s disease or related memory disorders can receive training and other ADI support services in addition to respite care.

 ADI respite services include in-home, adult day care, emergency, and extended care (up to 30 days) for caregivers who serve patients with memory disorders.
-In addition to respite services, the ADI provides for support services that include:
+In addition to respite services, the ADI provides support services that include:

 - Case management